unosec/project/automated_code_review/CodeWeaknesses.md

 - Prevent unauthorized file read/write access
   - **Nextcloud’s out of the box settings will not suffice to meet standard security controls.**
 - **Nextcloud’s optional anti-virus will need to be configured and enabled to meet standard security controls.
 Out of the box settings do not automatically enable this feature.**
 - **Nextcloud’s optional server-side file encryption will need to be utilized to meet standard security controls.
-Out of the box settings to do not automatically enable this feature.**
+Out of the box settings do not automatically enable this feature.**
 - Further investigation of the threat to see if it highlights a vulnerability within Nextcloud:
   - Threat 37
     - Potential Process Crash or Stop for Nextcloud